 While there are literally dozens of adventures to be had in the area, these are the ones that we filled our schedule with and without hesitation would recommend that any visitor to this area make time to experience during their stay.

 Kayaking the Croatan National Forest

 If you’re looking for peace, quiet and to get away from it all then you’ll want to book yourself onto a self-guided kayak trip in the Croatan National Forest.
-Located a short drive from Emerald Island, this forest offers the opportunity to paddle in a protected marine area.
+Located a short drive from Emerald Isle, this forest offers the opportunity to paddle in a protected marine area.

 This means you’ll be able to get up close and personal with some of the famed marshes of the North Carolina coast, as well as enjoy spotting wildlife while you paddle.

 We pushed off from the Cedar Point boat launch and paddled the three bays route during our visit.
 We’re experienced paddlers and found the route easy to navigate, even when encountering wind and current.
 The route can be shortened for more protection if you are new to kayaking too.

 While we love a nice open paddle, the best part of this adventure was being able to get into the marshes.
 It was here that we found the quiet.
 Without the current or wind reaching us, we were able to just sit and watch the world move around us.

 It was in this moment that we were able to observe a wide variety of wildlife along the national forest water edge.
 This included fish leaping above the water and various species of sea birds.
 We even spotted a couple of huge Osprey nests and had the pleasure of observing one of these massive birds just above the water in a tree.